ibm-cloud-docs/databases-for-postgresql/index.md

 ### Using the cloud databases API

-You can use the {{site.data.keyword.cloud_notm}} databases API to manage your service.
+{{site.data.keyword.databases-for-postgresql}} is compatible with the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API, so you can access and manage your service programmatically.
+Each region has an unique endpoint, so you can find the API foundation endpoint for your deployment on the [_Overview_](./dashboard-overview.html) page.
+The {{site.data.keyword.IBM_notm}} API documentation contains the full [{{site.data.keyword.databases-for}} API reference](https://{DomainName}/apidocs/cloud-databases-api).
 Authentication is IAM-based and you use your {{site.data.keyword.cloud_notm}} account's platform API keys to access the API.
 More information on API keys is in the [IAM documentation](https://{DomainName}/docs/iam/apikeys.html#platform-api-keys).
-The API foundation endpoint for your service is on the deployment's [_Overview_](./dashboard-overview.html) page.
-For more information, see the [API reference](https://{DomainName}/apidocs/cloud-databases-api).

 ## PostgreSQL Database Administration

-Under the {{site.data.keyword.databases-for-postgresql}} service, are the PostgreSQL databases.
-You can control and manage the databases directly.
-[Set the admin password](./admin-password.html) and [connect as the admin](./admin-connecting.html) using `psql`.
-Read more if you need to manage users and privileges or [install database extensions](./admin-extensions.html).
+Although {{site.data.keyword.databases-for-postgresql}} is a managed service, you can still access your PostgreSQL databases directly with `psql`.
+Your deployment comes with a default admin user, so [set the admin password](./admin-password.html) and use it to [connect with `psql`](./admin-connecting.html).
+You can use `psql` to [install extensions](./admin-extensions.html), manage database roles and privileges, and many other administrative functions.

 ## Connecting to {{site.data.keyword.databases-for-postgresql}}